 1 | Green tree python |

-Green tree pythons inhabit dense forests of Queensland and Papua New Guinea, almost never straying to the grasslands next door.
 Whether it’s a specific survival strategy or they’re just showing off, we’re not sure, but green tree pythons reach extreme heights in the canopies.
-A study from Iron Range National Park in Queensland found that young green tree pythons stayed within 10 metres above ground, but adults regularly ascended to 25 metres or more, one of the most towering records of any snake.
+A study from Iron Range National Park in Queensland found that while young green tree pythons stayed within 10 metres of the ground, adults regularly ascended to 25 metres or more, one of the most towering records of any snake.

 2 | Amazon tree boa |